briansworth/dev/_posts/2019-7-27-OpenWrt-on-HyperV.md

 ### Step 8: Add VHD Back and Add Network Adapters
 ---

-After this, we are done playing hot-potatoe with this VHD file.
+After this, we are done playing hot-potato with this VHD file.
-We can add it to our OpenWRT Vm for good this time.
+We can add it to our OpenWRT VM for good this time.

 ```powershell
 # Back into the host powershell session